Financial Aid Programs

 Federal Work-Study Program (FWS)

 Federal Work-Study (FWS) is a federally-funded program that helps make jobs available for students with financial need.
-It is one type of financial aid that you apply for when you submit your FAFSA.
+It is one of the types of financial aid that you apply for when you submit your FAFSA.

-Most of Foothill's FWS jobs are on our main campus.
-We also have a few community service positions at nearby elementary and high school campuses (tutoring) and a position or two at our Sunnyvale Campus.
+The majority of Foothill's FWS jobs are on our main campus.
+We also have a few community service positions at nearby elementary and high school campuses (tutoring--also currently virtual) and sometimes a position or two at our Sunnyvale Campus.

 While being eligible for the FWS program does not guarantee you a job, it does allow you to apply to a number of positions open only to FWS students.

 - You only need to be enrolled in (and earn) 6.0 or more units each quarter.
 (Other student jobs require 12.0 units.)

 - Income earned in a FWS job will not affect your future financial aid eligibility.